 The prime rate explained

-Why the prime goes up or down
+Why the prime rate moves

 Federal Reserve officials set their target for the federal funds rate based on how well the economy’s growing and the outlook for inflation.

 The Fed tends to lower its interest rate in times of high unemployment, a sluggish economy or weak inflation.
 And that pushes down the prime.

 But whenever the economy is booming in a way that could heat up inflation, the central bankers raise the federal funds rate to keep spending and prices under control.
 And the prime interest rate goes up, too.